zacscodingclub/props-props-props-props-props-props-v-000/README.md

 make it harder to reason about our application; and when it becomes harder to reason about our application we will struggle more to eradicate and avoid bugs.

-> Note: A general principal that one can take on here, as an arguable truth about application design, is that while we often find ourselves needing state in our applications, it is state that our human brains struggle most to parse and track.
+> Note: A general principle that one can take on here, as an arguable truth about application design, is that while we often find ourselves needing state in our applications, it is state that our human brains struggle most to parse and track.